Research Paper

 Abstract Relationships

-Middle Regional Topology
+Mid-level Regional Topology

-Table 3 (Object Relationship Detection): Shows the specific implementation of logical reasoning ability through a two-layer associative structure, with the bottom layer representing the Probabilistic Graphical Model (PGM) layer and the top layer displaying performance on the COCO dataset.
+Displays the specific implementation of logical reasoning through a two-layer correlation structure.
+The base represents the Probabilistic Graphical Model (PGM) layer, while the upper layer shows the performance on the COCO dataset.

-Figure 2 (Multi-level Topological Reasoning): Employs a hierarchical progressive structure to describe the topological reasoning enhancement mechanism.
-Solid arrows indicate feature passing paths, and dashed arrows emphasize abstract relationships between different levels, fully presenting the spatial modeling process from local to global.
+Employs a hierarchical progression structure to describe the enhanced mechanism for topological inference.
+Solid arrows indicate feature transfer paths, while dashed arrows emphasize abstract relationships between different levels, providing a complete view of the spatial modeling process from local to global scales.

-1. Core Concepts
+1. Core Concept

 2. Key Principles

-3. Practical Example: Image Understanding
+3. Real-World Example: Image Understanding

-Consider a 500×500 pixel photograph, where each pixel (RGB value) is a "Token":
+Imagine a 500×500 pixel photograph where each pixel (RGB value) acts as a "Token":

 4. Training and Operation

-When a new question is input:
+When presented with a new query: